 Or maybe you’ve asked them to hold onto your whole apartment full of furniture and stuff while you travel across the world or move across the country.

-They might act like they don’t mind holding onto your stuff… but that probably isn’t the truth.
+They might act like they don’t mind holding onto your stuff… but after years pass they may have a change of heart.

 your parents don't want to store your stuff